mangs/bun-utils/documentation/networkUtils.md

 > **fetchWithRetry**(`url`, `options`): `Promise`\<`Response`\>

 `fetch` with auto-retry and auto-timeout support.
 Follows an exponential backoff strategy by default starting with a delay of 1 second.
 Times out by default after 10 seconds.
+Setting environment variable `DEBUG` to a truthy value logs caught and ignored retry errors.

 #### Parameters